Quick Start with Mitzu

 Add tables to your workspace

 Event tables are the basis of Mitzu's event catalog.
-You can uncover new insights from your data without any SQL knowledge based on the event tables you define.
+Based on the event tables you define, you can uncover new insights from your data without any SQL knowledge.

 The event tables page provides more information about the event table configuration.